ScottVinay/ScottVinay.github.io/_posts/2025-10-08-psai01-4-seat-training.md

 </figure>

-This is part 1 in my blog series on reinforcement learning (RL) lessons from my progress on Photosynthesis AI.
-This is a project I am working on to train RL agents for the board game Photosynthesis.
-A basic knowledge of RL will be assumed, but I will aim to clarify anything that is a bit more unusual.
-More details on the algorithm, the project, the custom environment etc, can be found on the project page <a href="{{ '/projects/1.5-Photosynthesis_AI/' | relative_url }}"><strong>HERE</strong></a>.
-The purpose of this series is to do a bit of a deeper dive into a few design decisions.
-Some of the ideas here will hopefully be quite instructive for anyone else wanting to build RL algorithms.
-The aim is to share some of the architectural and algorithmic design choices that arise when adapting single-agent RL frameworks to multiplayer settings.

-Each blog in this series will end with a _design diary_ in which I discuss some of the current challenges in the building of this project.
+This is part 1 in a series exploring lessons learned from my project _Photosynthesis AI_, in which I train reinforcement-learning agents to play the board game Photosynthesis.

+I’ll assume a basic familiarity with RL but will clarify anything unusual along the way.
+More background on the algorithm, the custom environment, and the broader project is available on the <a href="{{ '/projects/1.5-Photosynthesis_AI/' | relative_url }}"><strong>project page</strong></a>.

+Each post in this series looks at one design problem in depth.
+This first entry focuses on how to adapt single-agent RL libraries such as Stable Baselines 3 to multiplayer settings.
+Every instalment ends with a short design diary discussing current challenges and open questions from the project.

 # Problems with training agents for multiplayer games in Gymnasium and Stable Baselines 3